A doctor may recommend several dietary supplements, including magnesium, vitamin C, or coenzyme Q10 (Co Q10), to help a person with arrhythmia.

 In the case of electrolyte imbalances, supplements may help restore proper levels of some nutrients and smoothen heart rhythm.

-Consult a doctor before adding any supplement as part of a regular routine.
+People need to speak with a doctor before adding any supplement to their routine.

-Some supplements can have adverse effects on prescription or OTC medications, so a person should not combine them.
+Some supplements can have adverse effects on prescription or OTC medications, so a person should not combine them without a doctor’s approval.

-Therefore, anyone taking them should always read the product packaging and literature closely to see what other ingredients manufacturers have added and the amounts of active ingredients the product contains.
+Therefore, anyone taking them needs to read the product packaging and literature closely to see what other ingredients and amounts of active ingredients manufacturers have included.

-Additionally, people with kidney damage should exercise caution when taking supplements — particularly magnesium — as their decreased kidney function could lead to the buildup of the supplement in the body and cause adverse effects.
+Additionally, people with kidney damage need to exercise caution when taking supplements, as their decreased kidney function could lead to the buildup of minerals in the body and cause adverse effects.

-A person should always take supplements according to a healthcare professional’s instructions.
+A person always needs to take supplements according to a healthcare professional’s instructions.

-If they cannot speak with a doctor, they should follow the manufacturer’s recommendations on the product packaging.
+If they cannot speak with a doctor, they need to follow the manufacturer’s recommendations on the product packaging.

-Some recommendations state to take supplements with food to avoid stomach upset.
+Some recommendations may suggest taking supplements with food to avoid stomach upset.

-Importantly, a person should let doctors know about the complete list of supplements they are taking.
+A person also needs to let doctors know the complete list of supplements they are taking.
 Some of these products can alter how the body responds to certain medications or anesthesia.

-Some supplements may not be suitable for people with arrhythmias, depending on the type of arrhythmia.
+The following supplements may not be suitable for those with arrhythmias, depending on the type.

 Omega-3 fatty acids

-Although health experts have long recommended omega-3 fatty acids for heart health, a meta-analysis of seven studies found that taking one gram or more per day may lead to an increased risk of atrial fibrillation.
+Healthcare professionals have long recommended omega-3 fatty acids for heart health.
+However, a 2021 meta-analysis of seven studies found that taking 1 gram or more daily may lead to an increased risk of AFib.

 Ephedra

-Arrhythmias occur when there is an imbalance of heart rate or rhythm, and the organ beats too fast, too slow, or irregularly.
-Health experts call a fast heartbeat tachycardia, while bradycardia refers to a slow heartbeat.
-The most common irregular heartbeat rhythm is called atrial fibrillation.
+Arrhythmias occur when there is an imbalance of heart rate or rhythm, causing the heart to beat too fast, too slow, or irregularly.

 Electrical conduction problems, medications, stress or exertion, or blood imbalances can cause arrhythmias.
-Supplements may help level out imbalances in the blood and restore heart rhythms to expected patterns.
+Supplements may help level out blood imbalances and restore heart rhythms to expected patterns.

-Consult a medical professional before adding supplements to the diet.
+People need to speak with a healthcare professional before adding supplements to the diet.
 While most supplements are safe and do not have side effects, a person should not combine some with prescription or OTC medications.